Uruguay CBDC Tracker

 9.6/10

-Uruguay entered the pilot phase when it launched a CBDC pilot (referred to as the e-Peso) from November 2017 to April 2018.
-Like China, India, and others, Uruguay would be considered in the launch phase since the pilot was open to the public.
-However, because the pilot closed down, Uruguay is currently considered as being in the pilot phase.
+Uruguay technically launched a CBDC in November 2017.
+Described as a CBDC pilot (referred to as the e-Peso), the pilot was open to the public.
+However, because the pilot closed down in April 2018, Uruguay is currently considered as being in the pilot phase.

 During the pilot, citizens were able to access the CBDC through an app.
 The first 1,000 users received incentives and then random, monthly incentives were given to active users, according to a presentation by the Banco Central Del Uruguay.
 Only $670,000 in CBDC was issued and the pilot was limited to 10,000 users.
 The digital wallets were limited to just $1,000.
 ANTEL, RGC, IBM, IN Switch, and RedPagos also worked with the Central Bank of Uruguay on the project.
 After the pilot finished, the CBDCs were destroyed.